Candice Bergen: Films

-Bergen received some strong reviews for her support role in Carnal Knowledge (1971), directed by Mike Nichols.
+Bergen received some strong reviews for her supporting role in Carnal Knowledge (1971), directed by Mike Nichols.
 She then had the lead role in the drama T.R.
 Baskin (1971) and earned the best reviews of her career up to that time.
-She described the latter as the first role "that is really sort of a vehicle, where I have to act and not just be a sort of decoration" saying she'd decided "it was time for me to get serious about acting."
+She described the latter as the first role "that is really sort of a vehicle, where I have to act and not just be a sort of decoration" saying she had decided "it was time for me to get serious about acting."

 Bergen was absent from screens for a few years.
-She returned with a support part in a British heist film, 11 Harrowhouse (1974), then did a Western with Gene Hackman and James Coburn, Bite the Bullet (1975).
+She returned with a supporting part in a British heist film, 11 Harrowhouse (1974), then did a Western with Gene Hackman and James Coburn, Bite the Bullet (1975).
 Both films were modest successes.
 In 1975, she replaced Faye Dunaway at the last minute to co-star with Sean Connery in The Wind and the Lion (1976), as a strong-willed American widow kidnapped in the Moroccan desert.
 The film drew mixed reviews and broke even at the box office.

 Bergen was reunited with Hackman in The Domino Principle (1977) for Stanley Kramer, another failure.

 She appeared in A Night Full of Rain (1978) for Lina Wertmüller and was the love interest of Ryan O'Neal's character in the Love Story sequel, Oliver's Story (1978), but both films failed critically and financially.

-Bergen appeared in the Burt Reynolds romantic comedy Starting Over (1979), for which she received Academy Award and Golden Globe Award nominations for best supporting actress.
+Bergen appeared with Burt Reynolds in the romantic comedy Starting Over (1979), for which she received Academy Award and Golden Globe Award nominations for best supporting actress.

 She portrayed a best-selling author in Rich and Famous (1981) with Jacqueline Bisset.
-A remake of the Bette Davis film Old Acquaintance, it was not a success.
+A remake of the Bette Davis film Old Acquaintance; the film was not a success.